robur-coop/dnsvizor-handbook/src/dnsvizor_options.md

 # DNSvizor options

-The options we pass to DNSvizor can be put into three overall categories:
+The options we pass to DNSvizor can be put into two overall categories:
 - [Mirage options](#mirage-options),
 - [DNSvizor options](#dnsvizor-options),